PON1 Human

 Paraoxonase-1 Human Recombinant

-Paraoxonase-1 Isoform Human Recombinant is expressed in E. coli, fused to a 4.5kDa amino terminal hexahistidine tag, having a total molecular weight of 42.9kDa.
+Recombinant Human Paraoxonase-1 Isoform is produced in E. coli.
+It is fused to a 4.5kDa amino-terminal hexahistidine tag, resulting in a total molecular weight of 42.9kDa.
+The purification of PON1 is achieved using proprietary chromatographic methods.

 Shipped with Ice Packs